JPvRiel/docker-rsyslog/README.md

 Able to:

 - Accept multiple syslog input formats (RFC3164 and RFC5424).
+Also accept structured logs (with `@cee` tag to indicate JSON paylod).
 - Accept multiple transports (UDP, TCP or RELP).
 - Accept multiple security options (TLS or not).
 - Optionally append useful metadata with `rsyslog_support_metadata_formats=on`.